zalando/restful-api-guidelines/common-headers/CommonHeaders.md

 | X-App-Domain      | Integer | The app domain (i.e. shop channel context) of the request | 16 |
 | X-Tenant-Id       | String  | The tenant id for future platform multitenancy support. | Zalando-Fashion-Store  |

-Remember that HTTP header fields are not case-sensitive.
+Remember that HTTP header field names are not case-sensitive.